Start9Labs/docs/src/user-manual/connecting.md

 If you are experiencing issues connecting locally, click [here]().

-## Connecting With a Router VPN
+## Connecting with a Router VPN

 Most modern routers have VPN functionality built-in.
-Refer to your router's manual or one of the guides below for instructions.
+Refer to your router's manual for instructions.

-## Connecting With Tor
+## Connecting over Tor

 ```admonish warning
 It is normal for Tor connections to be slow or unreliable at times.